-Specifically, state of the art approaches (e.g., [9], [10], [11]) attempt to clean data by exploiting patterns in the data, which they express in the form of conditional functional dependencies (or CFDs).
+attempt to clean data by exploiting patterns in the data, which they express in the form of conditional functional dependencies (or CFDs).
 However, these approaches depend on the availability of a clean data corpus or an external reference table to learn data quality rules or patterns before fixing the errors in the dirty data.
-Systems such as ConQuer [12] depend upon a set of clean constraints provided by the user.
+Systems such as Con-Quer [9] depend upon a set of clean constraints provided by the user.
 Such clean corpora or constraints may be easy to establish in a tightly controlled enterprise environment but are infeasible for web data and big data.
 One may attempt to learn data quality rules directly from the noisy data.
-Unfortunately however, our experimental evaluation shows that even small amounts of noise severely impairs the ability to learn useful constraints from the data.
+Unfortunately however, our experimental evaluation shows that even a small amount of noise severely impairs the ability to learn useful constraints from the data.

-To avoid dependence on clean master data, in this paper, we propose a novel system called BayesWipe that assumes that a statistical process underlies the generation of clean data (called the data source model) as well as the corruption of data (which we call the data error model).
+To avoid dependence on clean master data, in this paper, we propose a novel system called BayesWipe that assumes that a statistical process underlies the generation of clean data (which we call the data source model) as well as the corruption of data (which we call the data error model).
 The noisy data itself is used to learn the generative and error model parameters, eliminating dependence on clean master data.
 Then, by treating the clean value as a latent random variable, BayesWipe leverages these two learned models and automatically infers its value through a Bayesian estimation.
-We model the data source model through a Bayesian network, and the error process as a mixture of error features (to handle typo-related, substitution, and omission errors).
-We make the assumption that errors in each attribute are generated independently.
+We model the data source model through a Bayesian network, and the error process as a mixture of error features (to handle typo-related errors, substitution errors, and omission errors).
+We make the assumption that errors are generated independently in all the attributes.